-The designated staff member should tell the agent(s) that [PROGRAM NAME] has a procedure he/she is required to follow for the safety of children, staff, and parents.
-The staff member should remind them that [PROGRAM NAME] is a sensitive location and that proper permission is necessary to conduct enforcement actions on the premises.
-Ask the agent(s) for their credentials; written approval from their supervisor permitting access to the facility; the reason for their visit; and a warrant signed by a federal or state judge to enter the facility for this purpose.
-The designated staff member should remain with the agent(s) while another staff member makes a copy of these documents for your records.
+The designated staff member should tell the agent(s) that [PROGRAM NAME] has a procedure they are required to follow for the safety of children, staff, and parents.
+The staff member should remind them that [PROGRAM NAME] is a protected area and that proper permission is necessary to conduct enforcement actions on the premises.
+Ask the agent(s) for their credentials; written approval from their

-If the agent does not have the proper credentials, permission to enter the building, and a signed judicial warrant, the designated staff member should refuse consent to enter the property and politely request that the agent leave because the officer's presence is a disruption to normal operations.
+If the agent does not have the proper credentials, permission to enter the building, and a signed judicial warrant, the designated staff member should refuse con-sent to enter the property and politely request that the agent leave because the officer's presence is a disruption to normal operations.

 If the agent does provide proper credentials, permission to enter the building, and a signed judicial warrant, the designated staff member should allow entrance only to areas specified in the warrant and accompany the agent(s) while they are present on program property.
-If the agent appears to be conducting any activity that falls outside the scope of the warrant, staff should inform him or her that they do not consent to the additional activity taking place.
+If the agent appears to be conducting any activity that falls outside the scope of the warrant, staff should inform the agent that they do not consent to the additional activity taking place.